Sofiyyah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

- A script that duplicate the last line of file
+A script that deletes all the regular files